yoansj/WorkshopBotConcours/Step0.md

 # Create a Twitter developper account
 This one will take time.
 Go on the [Twitter developper](https://developer.twitter.com/en/apply-for-access) website and apply for access.

-You will need a valid phone number and you will have to enter some text, the text doesn't really matters...
+You will need a valid phone number and you will have to enter some text, the text doesn't really matters but you still have to enter it.

+Once your developper account is created go to [your apps](https://developer.twitter.com/en/apps) and hit the Create an app button.